Books and Authors Page

 3 Moments of the Day introduces three simple, yet powerful daily prayer habits: the morning offering, evening reflection, and contemplation of the Eucharist.
 These prayer practices are the foundation of Ignatian and Sacred Heart spirituality.
 Matt Malone, SJ, president and editor-in-chief of America magazine has written: “Fr.
 Collins shows us how we can meet this challenge [of daily prayer] in an elegant and practical introduction to the Apostleship of Prayer.”

-Douglas Leonard, Ph.D., Executive Director.
+Douglas Leonard, Ph.D.
 After teaching English in college for ten years, Doug presented one-day and two-day seminars to professional communicators, including judges, lawyers, marketers, managers, and executives.
 Through his writing, he has helped to raise millions of dollars for nonprofit causes and organizations.
-He joined the Apostleship of Prayer in 2006.
-You may reach Doug at firstname.lastname@example.org.
+Doug served as the Executive Director of the Apostleship of Prayer for 10 years; from 2006 - 2016.

 Sacred Reading: The 2016 Guide to Daily Prayer engages readers with the daily Gospel readings of the current liturgical year and presents the traditional spiritual devotion known as lectio divina, or “sacred reading,” in a new way.
 Inspired by Ignatian spirituality, the Sacred Reading series is a unique guide to praying with Scripture using a six-step process that leads the reader into an imaginative and personal encounter with God.
 The book is also available in booklet form for Advent and Lent.